Francevillian B Formation

-Significance and History

-The Francevillian B. Formation was discovered by a team of palaeontologists led by the French-Moroccan palaeontologist Abderrazak El Albani in 2010 with assistance from the University of Poitiers.
-The team revolutionized ideas about the earliest life on Earth, because the earliest known geochemical evidence dates back as far as 3.7 Ga, and discovered a biota made of macroscopic multicellular organisms which were dated to be around 2.1 billion years old that were informally named the "Francevillian biota".
-However, these fossils had multiple interpretations and were at one time thought of as being microbial mats similar to those found in the Ediacaran.
-A combination of scanning electron microscopy, petrographic analyses, Raman spectroscopy and analyses of the elements of the carbon-rich laminae and microtexure from the fossils concluded that the biota of the Francevillian B Formation were of organic origin.
-The Franceville basin also has another basin near it, the Lastourville basin.

 Geology

 The Francevillian Formation has recently been discovered to contain traces of uranium.
 The Francevillian basin itself already contained Oklo Mine, a natural nuclear reactor.
 However, the formation also witnessed a former system of petroleum which showed major amounts of uranium associated with organic matter.
 Several episodes of oil generation, migration and fluid mixing along with hydrofracturing are the cause of the uranium mineralization.
 During burial of the formation, its multiple black shales were heated and in doing so expelled hydrocarbons that migrated into underlying sandstones, with the first episode of the oil migration being synchronous along with a silicification event that derived into a hot and low salinity fluid which is proven by fluid inclusions trapped in overgrowths of quartz.
 However, the second episode of the oil migration was contemporaneous and has quartz dissolution with the episode being characterized by the mixing of hydrocarbons and oxidizing the uranium-bearing brine which in turn caused the precipitation of UO2 to be included in the oils.
 In the third and final episode of oil migration within the Francevillian B formation, oil-to-gas conversion generated overly-pressured gas trapped with uraniferous bitumen nodules in pores.
 Changes in the stress regime probably favoured radial hydrofracturing around the bitumen nodules as well as the subsequent development of a somewhat pervasive micro-fracture network.